 After 6-9 months I couldn’t believe the change.
-The change is slow, take pictures before you start the process, they can just be on your phone.
+The change is slow, although it starts to compound, make sure you take pictures before you start the process, they can just be on your phone.

-Take them to the same place at the same time so the light/shadow doesn’t change the appearance of your hair growth, this can really help understand just how much it can change over time.
+Take the pictures in the same place at the same time so the light/shadow doesn’t change the appearance of your hair growth, this can really help understand just how much it can change over time.

 PRO TIP: Many of my friends quit after 6-12 weeks.
 Why?
 Because they hated the baby hairs.
 Signs of new hair that was really soft came through.
-This is a great signs it is working and then they quit, and no one notices these hairs but you (you’re the one looking so closely)
+This is a great sign it is working and they still quit.
+No one notices these hairs but you (you’re the one looking so closely)

 You should push through it – you’ll be glad you did.
 The hairs just need time to thicken and become stronger.

 It takes time for finasteride to take effect.
 First, it reduces the DHT in your scalp, which is suffocating the hair follicles so you need to take it on faith, or the many success stories (like me) and on reddit.
 You should start seeing results in 3 months, although you should keep taking it for 9-12 months and see what the results are then.

 These photos from the Belgravia centre show really good growth over 10 months.